KeweiQ/CSC420-Face-Recognition-and-Emotion-Analysis/README.md

 ## To Run this System

+- To perform the evaluation of our system on FER2013 database, you need to download it into your local device.
+  Since the FER2013 is too large to upload in our repo, you can find the download link here: https://www.kaggle.com/deadskull7/fer2013.
 - Change the direction to this repository in your local device;
 - Run `python3 main.py`;
 - Follow the prompts.
 Note that the responses are case-sensitive.